m4xkt/KAMAZ_FRENEL/README.md

 # Kamaz_frenel_mipt_project
-Project on cpp for mipt course
+Project on cpp for mipt course of informatic technologies